The CBD Guide

 Sativex is a sublingual mouth spray that is a THC heavy 1:1 ratio Cannabinoid product that uses Alcohol as a carrier.
 Although other viscous liquids can be used too.

 CBD chewing gum is evolving in much the same way Nicotine gum did.
-First arriving on the market with a good concept but overall poor experience.
+First arrived on the market with a good concept but an overall poor experience.

-Again, this method utilises the same delivery method as those breathe freshening strips that had a rather brief day in the sun in the UK in the mid-2000’s and is absorbed subliminally.
+Again, this method utilizes the same delivery method as those breathe freshening strips that had a rather brief day in the sun in the UK in the mid-2000s and is absorbed subliminally.
 This also benefits from being subtle and pocket-sized.

 Ingestion via oral consumption or simply eating CBD is a traditionally popular way of consuming that is now becoming more ubiquitous.

 Oral ingestion can be broken down into these three main groups